vinniefalco/LuaBridge/README.md

 ### Lifetime Management

-Luabridge uses a built-in reference counted smart pointer implementation called shared_ptr for memory management.
-It is necessary that all objects that are created by Lua or exposed to Lua are referred to using shared_ptr in C++, since C++ code may not be able to predict how long a Lua reference to an object may last.  shared_ptr is declared in the luabridge namespace and implements a strict subset of boost::shared_ptr's functionality.
-If desired, Luabridge will use another shared_ptr implementation rather than its own;
+LuaBridge uses a built-in reference counted smart pointer implementation called shared_ptr for memory management.
+It is necessary that all objects that are created by Lua or exposed to Lua are referred to using shared_ptr in C++, since C++ code may not be able to predict how long a Lua reference to an object may last.  shared_ptr is declared in the LuaBridge namespace and implements a strict subset of boost::shared_ptr's functionality.
+If desired, LuaBridge will use another shared_ptr implementation rather than its own;
-simply #define USE_OTHER_SHARED_PTR before including luabridge.hpp to enable this.  shared_ptr must be visible to the luabridge namespace, i.e. you will need to write
+simply #define USE_OTHER_SHARED_PTR before including LuaBridge.hpp to enable this.  shared_ptr must be visible to the LuaBridge namespace, i.e. you will need to write

 	using boost::shared_ptr;

 or

-	namespace luabridge {
+	namespace LuaBridge {
 		using boost::shared_ptr;
 	}

-to make the other shared_ptr visible to Luabridge.
+to make the other shared_ptr visible to LuaBridge.

 ## Limitations

-Luabridge does not support:
+LuaBridge does not support:
  * More than 8 parameters on a function or method (although this can be increased by editing include/impl/typelist.hpp)
  * Returning objects from functions other than through a shared_ptr